elieling/flowtigs/README.md

 ## Input

 The input of flowtigs should be a file in the same format as the output of [bcalm](https://github.com/GATB/bcalm) or [ggcat](https://github.com/algbio/ggcat).
-An example can be seen [here](https://github.com/elieling/flowtigs-data).
+An example can be seen [here](https://github.com/elieling/flowtigs-data) in the folder "base7".

 ### Running ggcat